CAGR (Compound Annual Growth Rate)

 • Investment B CAGR: 15%

-CAGR shows that despite the wild ride, Investment A actually performed slightly worse overall!
+CAGR reveals that despite the volatility, Investment A actually performed slightly worse overall.

 Adlega - Reduce Your Churn